instant-labs/instant-vitals/README.md

 Instant Vitals relies on Google BigQuery to store and process data.
 You should create an account before getting started.
 Be aware that the paid tier is required to use this library; however, even with a large number of users, the cost should still be very low.

 Once you have created an account, you will need to create a service account.
 The service account will need permission to create datasets and tables as well as insert records into the database.
+Create a key for this service account and keep it handy.

 ## Client Installation